ayRatul/rAdapt/README.md

     }

-Now... we need to make a class that **Implements RConfiguration**, the library uses this to determine multiple things at once and avoid boilerplate in the build method.
+Now... we need to make a class that **Implements RConfiguration**, the library uses this to determine multiple things at once and avoid boilerplate in the builder method of .

     class  MyConfiguration  implements  RConfiguration {